Ohio Army National Guard aviation unit returns from nearly yearlong deployment

 |0

-This work, Ohio Army National Guard aviation unit returns from nearly yearlong deployment [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio Army National Guard aviation unit returns from nearly yearlong deployment, by Stephanie Beougher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT